sztanyi/English-Chinese-Rakudocs/基础主题 - Fundamental topics/正则 - Regexes.md

   ;

 say $text ~~ / .* /;
-# OUTPUT «｢Although I am a␤multi-line text,␤now can be matched␤with /.*/␤｣»
+# OUTPUT «｢Although I am a
+multi-line text,
+now can be matched
+with /.*/
+｣»
 ```

 <a id="%E5%AD%97%E7%AC%A6%E7%B1%BB--character-classes"></a>